 And if where you’re listening gives you the opportunity to leave a review, make sure you leave us a five star one.

 So carrying on with the runDisney theme from last week, which obviously if you listen to that, we could talk about that for hours, or at least I can probably.
-I don’t know, selfishly, that’s kind of one of the reasons I started all these podcasts, was so I can talk about the things that I love all the time. <laughs> And if you listen to that one, I hope you understand how much runDisney means to us.
-So we decided to carry on this theme of the runDisney discussion with runDisney version of unpopular opinions.
+I don’t know, selfishly, that’s kind of one of the reasons I started all these podcasts, was so I can talk about the things that I love all the time.

 And as we’re talking through some of these, I’m going to need you to help me out because I’m not as familiar with runDisney So you might need to guide me if they’re unpopular or just very strong opinions.